JoshKisb/genealogy-laravel/CONTRIBUTING.md

 and everything should be installed automatically if you are using Linux you just run the script as you normally run scripts in the terminal.

+NOTE 1: Please make sure you have the database created before running the setup script

-NOTE 1: The script will ask you if you want to have your .env be overwritten by .env.example, in case you have already an .env configuration available please answer with "n" (No).
+NOTE 2: The script will ask you if you want to have your .env be overwritten by .env.example, in case you have already an .env configuration available please answer with "n" (No).

-NOTE 2: This script will run seeders, please make sure you are aware of this and don't run this script if you don't want this to happen.
+NOTE 3: This script will run seeders, please make sure you are aware of this and don't run this script if you don't want this to happen.

 ## Pull Requests